TotoWang-hhh/minimalogger/README.md

 ## ✨ Features
 ### Formatting
-Each message are automatically formatted when logged.
+Each message is automatically formatted when logged.
 Time, tracing info and type will be automatically added to your logs.

 ### Simple
 Minimalogger is a really simple way to store and output logs.
 It only provides basic but enough functions for logging.